 Such efforts coincide with high-level government support of financial infrastructure reform in the Western Hemisphere.
 The Joint Ministerial Statement issued by the Summit of the Americas Second Western Hemisphere Finance Ministers' Meeting (Chile, November 1997), mentioned as one of the action points to strengthen financial markets and called "on the World Bank Group, in conjunction with the International Organization of Securities Regulators (IOSCO), the IADB and other interested parties, to compare existing clearance and settlement systems of Latin American and Caribbean countries to standards of the Bank for International Settlements and to the framework outlined in the IOSCO paper, Clearing and Settlement in Emerging Markets", and, based on this review, the Ministers called "on national and regional authorities to implement changes which promote efficient and secure clearance and settlement systems consistent with those standards."
 As a result, the World Bank launched in January 1999 the Western Hemisphere Payments and Securities Clearance and Settlement Initiative (WHI).
-The World Bank leads this Initiative in partnership with the Centro de Estudios Monetarios Latinoamericanos (CEMLA) which, being an institution jointly owned by regional central banks, is well positioned to provide secretariat support for cooperative efforts like the WHI.
+The World Bank in partnership with the Centre for Latin American Monetary Studies (CEMLA), first led this Initiative, which, over the years, has evolved, into a permanent Forum as a result of the capacity already created throughout the Region.
+The Western Hemisphere Payments and Securities Settlement Forum (WHF) represents the new set of organizational arrangements to give continuity to the efforts initiated under the Initiative and was launched formally in June 2003.

-2. OBJECTIVES AND CURRENT FEATURES OF THE INITIATIVE
+2. OBJECTIVES AND CURRENT FEATURES OF THE FORUM